timsaucer/avernus/_notes/Templates/Scenario.md

 1-2 sentence overview

+## Strong Start

+Description of your strong start that you may read to your players.

 ## Links
 - Main: [[Descent into Avernus]]
 - [Official Chapter](https://www.dndbeyond.com/sources/bgdia)
 - [Alexandrian Remix](https://thealexandrian.net/wordpress/44214/roleplaying-games/remixing-avernus)

-## Strong Start

-Description of your strong start.

 ## Scenes

 - Small scene description
+- If there is more than one scene in this note, then use a `###` level for each one

 ## Secrets and Clues